jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 We face many problems everyday.
 Some problems are technical in nature, while others could be business problems, social problems, etc. Picture a big *problem space* that consists of all the problems we could solve.
-The act of learning then expands out *solution space*, with in turn would potentially lead to solutions for our problems.
+The act of learning expands our *solution space*, which in turn may lead to solutions for our problems.

 ![](/images/problem-vs-solution-space.svg)